How to optimize Production Planning to turn Supply Chain into a competitive advantage

 • safety stock.

-The calculation logic is based on the Low Level Code (LLC), which defines the order in which to explode the BOM.
-Exceptions (advances, postponements, cancellations) must always be monitored through pegging functionality, which allows the source of requirements to be traced.
+The calculation logic is based on the Low Level Code (LLC), which defines the order in which to expand the BOM.
+Exceptions (advances, delays, cancellations) must always be monitored using pegging functionality, which allows you to trace the source of the requirements.

-Faced with an exception or change in the arrival schedule of materials, it is important to trace the source of requirements back to understand the impacts on higher levels.
+When faced with an exception or a change in the material arrival schedule, it is important to trace the source of the requirements to understand the impacts on higher levels.

-An MRP that works on unreliable data generates overstock, stock-outs, urgencies, plan instability, and an overall increase in costs.
+An MRP system that operates on unreliable data leads to overstocking, stock-outs, urgent requests, plan instability, and a general increase in costs.

-The choice of procurement policy has crucial impacts on inventory, cost, and service level.
+The choice of procurement policy has a crucial impact on inventory, costs, and service levels.

 • EOQ (Economic Order Quantity),